DavidHe0802/ImprovingOpenDevin/README.md

-To use OpenDevin with our improvements, please replace the files located in agenthub/monologue_agent/ with the updated files from the monologue/ directory in our repository, and follow the instructions in the development instructions in the OpenDevin repository.
+To use OpenDevin with our improvements, please replace the corresponding files located in agenthub/monologue_agent/ with the updated files from the monologue/ directory in our repository, and follow the instructions in the development instructions in the OpenDevin repository.